-One characteristic of logistic regression that has troubled many authors (for example: Allison, 1999; Auspurg & Hinz, 2011; Gail et al., 1984; Hauck, Neuhaus, Kalbfleisch, & Anderson, 1991; Lee, 1982;

-Mood, 2010) is that if we add a variable to a logistic regression model, the effects of the other variables will change, even if this additional variable is uncorrelated with the other explanatory variables.
-This is problematic because control variables are added to a model to adjust for possible confounders.
+One characteristic of logistic regression that has troubled many authors (for example: Allison 1999; Auspurg and Hinz 2011; Cramer 2007; Gail, Wieand, and Piantadosi 1984; Hauck, Neuhaus, Kalbfleisch, and Anderson 1991; Lee 1982; Mood 2010) is that if we add a variable to a logistic regression model, the effects of the other variables is very likely to change, even if this additional variable is uncorrelated with the other explanatory variables.
+All that is required is that this new variable influences the outcome, it does not need to be correlated with the other explanatory variables.
+This phenomenon is also referred to as non-collapsability.
+(Asmussen and Edwards 1983; Greenland and Pearl 2011; Greenland, Robins, and Pearl 1999; Whittemore 1978) This is problematic because control variables are added to a model to adjust for possible confounders.
 If a variable is not correlated with another explanatory variable, then it cannot be a confounder, and we would like the effects of our explanatory variables of interest to not change when adding these "non-confounders".
 The property of logistic regression that the effects do change when adding a "non-confounder" is typically explained with the presence of unobserved heterogeneity.

 The simplest version of this explanation starts with the latent variable representation of the logistic regression model.
 As discussed above, the dependent variable in that representation of logistic regression is a latent propensity to experience the event.
 The fact that the dependent variable is latent means that the unit is unknown; it does not have a known scale like meters, euros or minutes.
 Instead the unit of that latent variable is fixed by fixing the variance of the error term.
 So if something changes the residual variance, then that also changes the scale of the dependent variable.
 One way to change the residual variance is to add a new explanatory variable to the model.
 That new variable was previously part of the residual.
-So adding that variable to the regression reduces the residual variance (assuming the explanatory variable is uncorrelated with the error term).
+So adding that variable to the regression reduces the residual variance, under the usual assumption that the explanatory variable is uncorrelated with the error term.
 The scale of the dependent variable thus changes by adding a variable to our model.